-Our utilization rate represents the percentage of our cabinet space billing versus net sellable cabinet space available, taking into account power limitations.
-Excluding the data centers recently acquired from Itconic and Zenium, our utilization rates were approximately 80% as of March 31, 2018 and 79% as of March 31, 2017.
-Excluding the impact of our IBX data center expansion projects that have opened during the last 12 months and the Zenium and Itconic acquisitions, our utilization rate would have increased to approximately 83% as of March 31, 2018.
-Our utilization rate varies from market to market among our IBX data centers across the Americas, EMEA and Asia-Pacific regions.
+Our cabinet utilization rates were approximately 81% as of September 30, 2018, excluding the data centers recently acquired from Metronode, Infomart Dallas, Itconic and Zenium, and 78% as of September 30, 2017, excluding data centers acquired from the Verizon Data Center Acquisition.
+Excluding the impact of our IBX data center expansion projects that have opened during the last 12 months and acquisitions mentioned above, our cabinet utilization rate would have increased to approximately 83% as of both September 30, 2018 and September 30, 2017.
+Our cabinet utilization rate varies from market to market among our IBX data centers across the Americas, EMEA and Asia-Pacific regions.
 We continue to monitor the available capacity in each of our selected markets.
 To the extent we have limited capacity available in a given market, it may limit our ability for growth in that market.
 We perform demand studies on an ongoing basis to determine if future expansion is warranted in a market.
 In addition, power and cooling requirements for most customers are growing on a per unit basis.
-As a result, customers are consumption limitations with certain high power-demand customers.
+As a result, customers are consuming an increasing amount of power per cabinet.
+Although we generally do not control the amount of power our customers draw from installed circuits, we have negotiated power consumption limitations with certain high power-demand customers.
 This increased power consumption has driven us to build out our new IBX data centers to support power and cooling needs twice that of previous IBX data centers.
 We could face power limitations in our IBX data centers, even though we may have additional physical cabinet capacity available within a specific IBX data center.
 This could have a negative impact on the available utilization capacity of a given IBX data center, which could have a negative impact on our ability to grow revenues, affecting our financial performance, operating results and cash flows.

 Strategically, we will continue to look at attractive opportunities to grow our market share and selectively improve our footprint and offerings.
-As was the case with our recent expansions and acquisitions, our expansion criteria will be dependent on a number of factors, such as demand from new and existing customers, quality of the design, power capacity, access to networks, capacity availability in the current market location, amount of incremental investment required by us in the targeted property, lead-time to break even on a free cash flow basis and in-place customers.
+As was the case with our recent expansions and acquisitions, our expansion criteria will be dependent on a number of factors, including but not limited to demand from new and existing customers, quality of the design, power capacity, access to networks, capacity availability in the current market location, amount of incremental investment required by us in the targeted property, lead-time to break even on a free cash flow basis and in-place customers.
 Like our recent expansions and acquisitions, the right combination of these factors may be attractive to us.
-Depending on the circumstances, these transactions may require additional capital expenditures funded by upfront cash payments or through long-term financing arrangements or acquisitions.
+Depending on the circumstances, these transactions may require additional capital expenditures funded by upfront cash payments or through long-term financing arrangements in order to bring these properties up to Equinix standards.
+Property expansion may be in the form of purchases of real property, long-term leasing arrangements or acquisitions.
 Future purchases, construction or acquisitions may be completed by us or with partners or potential customers to minimize the outlay of cash, which can be significant.